snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 <h2 id="new-bad-rows-format">1.
 New bad rows format</h2>

-At the beginning of 2019 we at Snowplow initiated a big effort of redesigning [Snowplow bad rows][bad-rows-rfc].
+At the beginning of 2019 we at Snowplow initiated a big effort to redesign the [Snowplow bad row format][bad-rows-rfc].
-The new design supposed to make bad rows easier to monitor, debug and recover by leveraging self-describing JSON format.
+The purpose of the new  format is to make bad rows easier to query and therefore monitor, debug and recover, by making them much more highly structured.
+In the new approach, bad rows will be in a self-describing JSON format.

-While primary source of bad rows, the Stream Enrich job is still in QA phase, we're happy to announce that Snowplow RDB Shredder is the first component of Snowplow pipeline supporting the new format of bad rows.
+While primary source of bad rows for Snowplow users is the Stream Enrich job that validates every event being processed by the pipeline, every microservice that makes up a Snowplow pipeline, including the RDB Loader, will emit a bad row if an attempt to process the event (in this case load it into Redshift) unsuccessful.
+We're happy to announce that Snowplow RDB Shredder is the first component of Snowplow pipeline released supporting the new format of bad rows.

 The RDB Shredder 0.15.0 can produce following types of bad rows:

-* `iglu:com.snowplowanalytics.snowplow.badrows/loader_parsing_error/jsonschema/1-0-0` - a generic loader error, caused by invalid enriched data
+* `iglu:com.snowplowanalytics.snowplow.badrows/loader_parsing_error/jsonschema/1-0-0` - a generic loader error, caused if the event is not a valid "enriched event"
 * `iglu:com.snowplowanalytics.snowplow.badrows/loader_iglu_error/jsonschema/1-0-0` - an error raised by Iglu Client
 * `iglu:com.snowplowanalytics.snowplow.badrows/loader_runtime_error/jsonschema/1-0-0` - an unstructured error, raised by one of low-level shredding components, such as DynamoDB outage during cross-batch deduplication

-The RDB Shredder usually produces extremely small amount of bad rows or does not produce them at all, because all input data has already been validated and processed by enrich step.
-However, due to change in [Iglu Client validation library][iglu-client-060] we strongly recommend our users to monitor at least `loader_iglu_error` bad rows for at least couple of runs after upgrade

 <h2 id="synthetic-duplicates-issue">2.
 Synthetic duplicates issue</h2>

-In [Snowplow R86 Petra][snowplow-r86] we introduced [an in-batch synthetic deduplication][synthetic-deduplication].
-The deduplication generated new event id for events that for some reasons (e.g. due a bug in random number generator) have the same `event_id`, but in fact are different events (have different `event_fingerprint`s).
-As a result, all events in a batch have unique event ids, but at the same time not all events have their original ids.
-Original event ids are preserved in `com.snowplowanalytics.snowplow/duplicate/jsonschema/1-0-0` context attached only to events where duplicated ids were found.
+In [Snowplow R86 Petra][snowplow-r86] we introduced [an in-batch synthetic deduplication][synthetic-deduplication] step.
+This step identified rows of data that were distinct (i.e. have different event fingerprints), but that had the same `event_id`: this can occur if for example the Snowplow Javascript is executed in an environment where it cannot generate UUIDs e.g. by a robot scraping the website, for example.
+Where two events in a batch have the same event ID but different event fingerprints, they are assigned a new event ID to prevent collision, with the original event ID preserved in the `com.snowplowanalytics.snowplow/duplicate/jsonschema/1-0-0` context that is attached to any event that is mutated in this way.

-Recently, we discovered an anomaly in shredded data, where some events, which were clearly synthetic duplicates at the origin, were not "attached" to any context or unstructured event tables.
+Recently, we discovered an anomaly in shredded data, where some events, which were clearly synthetic duplicates, were not "attached" to any context or unstructured event tables.
-Vice versa, some contexts and unstructured events had `root_id`, which did not correspond to any rows in `atomic.events` table, effectively resulting in "orphan events".
+Vice versa, some contexts and unstructured events had `root_id` values which did not correspond to any rows in `atomic.events` table, effectively resulting in "orphaned events".

-Turned out the problem lays in how Apache Spark caches parts of its execution DAG.
+It turned out that this was caused by an issue with how Apache Spark caches parts of its execution DAG.
-After shred job created an event object with new unique `event_id`, it caches this object and proceeds to the next step of creating an object containing all shredded entities with the same id.
+After the shred job created an event object with new unique `event_id`, it caches this object and proceeds to the next step of creating an object containing all shredded entities with the same id.
-But if for some reasons there were not enough memory to store the initial cached object anymore, it would result in a new event object generation, along with new unique event id.
+But if for some reasons there is not enough memory to store the initial cached object,  a new event object would be generated, along with new unique event id.
-But this second event id will be used only in shredded entities as original event is already written to HDFS.
+This second event id would only be used only in the shredded entities as original event would already be written to HDFS, resulting in the `event_id` on the row in the events table not matching the `root_id` on the associated shredded tables.

-As a result, we could end up with a situation, where original enriched event with id `A` could end up in a shredded bucket with:
+As a result, it was possible to have an event with original event ID A, end up with:

 * `event_id` `B` in `atomic.events`
 * `root_id` `C` in all contexts and unstruct event tables
 * `root_id` `D` in `duplicate_1` table (but with `originalEventId` `A` in its column)

 This problem manifests itself quite rarely, depending on cluster load (which affects cache utiliztion) and overall amount of synthetic duplicates.
-In our statistics, it happens to ~1% of synthetic duplicates.
+In an analysis of a large number of our customers, we found it occurs to ~1% of synthetic duplicates.

 In order to check if your pipeline has been affected, you can count how many rows in `com_snowplowanalytics_snowplow_duplicate_1` don't have a parent in `atomic.events`: